mbates/vancouver-eh/README.md

 **(Note): Please use headphones or a headset when gaming as no one wants to hear themselves talking (Gamer etiquette)**

-In order to actually talk in discord is very simple, all you have to do is click on a voice channel.
-Voice channels look like the image below.
-You can tell they are voice channels because they have a little speaker next to them.
+In order to actually talk in discord you have to join a voice channel.
+Voice channels look like the image below, you can tell they are voice channels because they have a little speaker next to them.

 ![Voice Channels](https://github.com/mbates/vancouver-eh/blob/master/voice%20channels.png)

-To join the voice channels all you have to do is click on the voice channel that you want to join and you’ll automatically join it and be ready to chat.
+To join a voice channel all you have to do is click on it and you’ll automatically join it and be ready to chat.
 To know if you are chatting when you talk your icon will glow with a ring around it when you are speaking.

-To switch channels all you have to do is click on the channel you want to go to.

 To disconnect you can either quit the app, or click the hang up button in the bottom left corner that looks like this.